-What is Testamentary Capacity?
+What is testamentary capacity?

-Our professionals ensure their assessments are completed with both the principles of the Mental Capacity act (2005) and case law (Banks v Goodfellow (1870) LR 5 QB 549).
+Testamentary capacity is the term used to describe someone’s capacity to make, or amend, a Will.
+As expert mental capacity assessors, our assessments are completed in line with the principles of the Mental Capacity Act (2005) and case law (Banks v Goodfellow (1870) LR 5 QB 549).

-Understand the nature of making a will and its effects.
+Understanding the nature of making a will and its effects.

-Understand the extent of the property of which they are disposing.
+Understanding the extent of the property involved.

 Being able to comprehend and appreciate the claims involved.

 Having no disorder of the mind that perverts your sense of right, or prevents you exercising your natural faculties when it comes to making or amending your will.

 Not only does our assessment include a report evidencing your capacity but where appropriate we also include a financial decision tracker at no additional cost.

 Montreal Cognitive Assessment